GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - More info on [Luma WebGL Library](https://github.com/lumalabs/luma-web-examples)
     - [Luma AI](https://lumalabs.ai/) website appears to have an iOS App available for capturing luma splats

+- Special notes about `Spark SPLAT Viewer`:
+  - It is using [spark](https://github.com/sparkjsdev/spark) library:
+    - Check its documentation to see how to create RAD, RAD + chunks, SPZ and SPZ + chunks
+  - Supports both local blob and remote URL loading
+  - It requires a good and fast graphics hardware
+  - Supported import formats: PLY, KSPLAT, SPLAT, SPZ, SOG, RAD and RAD + RADC (chunks)
+  - Customized three.js SPZ loader is also used:
+    - Transcoding is done via custom splatTranscoder
+  - No `pins & needles` side effect

 - Special notes about `GSPLAT Viewer`:
   - It is using [gsplat](https://github.com/huggingface/gsplat.js) library
   - Supports both local blob and remote URL loading
   - It requires a good and fast graphics hardware
   - Supported import formats: PLY, KSPLAT, SPLAT and SPZ
   - Supported export formats: PLY and SPLAT
-  - Customized three.js KSPLAT and SPZ loaders are used:
+  - Customized three.js KSPLAT and SPZ loaders are also used:
     - Transcoding is done via custom splatTranscoder
   - No `pins & needles` side effect